zhigenzhao/gym/README.md

 # How to Add a New Environment

-See OpenAI's instructions on [creating a new environment](https://github.com/openai/gym/blob/master/docs/creating-environments.md).

 To isolate our environments from OpenAI's original environments, let's keep the group environments in `gym/envs/robot_locomotion_group`.
-Generally, the procedure will involve the following:

-1. Create a folder under `envs/robot_locomotion_group` with the new environment name, and develop your environment there that contains your own `gym.Env` class.
-2. Register your new environment class under `envs/robot_locomotion_group/__init__.py`.
-3. Register your new environment name under `envs/__init__.py`.
-You will see a section dedicated to Robot Locomotion Grouop.
-4. Now you can use your environment from any location with `gym.make("my_awesome_new_environment-v0")`
-5. [IMPORTANT] To test your environment, you can deploy a random agent by `python3 examples/agents/random_agent.py ENV_NAME`
+You will find detailed instructions in this [folder](https://github.com/RobotLocomotion/gym/tree/master/gym/envs/robot_locomotion_group).

 # Dependencies
 - `pyglet`